-3.10 PROHIBITIONS
+3.9 PROHIBITIONS

 - 3.10.1 Communications must be restricted to authorized radiotelephone messages only.
-Unwanted signals are prohibited. - 3.10.2 Profane or obscene language and insults are strictly forbidden. - 3.10.3 It is prohibited to transmit or cause to be transmitted a false or fraudulent message, call, or distress signal. - 3.10.4 It is prohibited to cause interference or otherwise obstruct radiotelephone communications. - 3.10.5 Whenever using a radiotelephone, the operator must protect the confidentiality of the communication and in no case reveal the content of any communication unless authorized to do so.
+Unwanted signals are prohibited. - 3.10.2 Profane or obscene language and insults are strictly forbidden. - 3.10.3 It is prohibited to transmit or cause to be transmitted a false or fraudulent message, call, or distress signal. - 3.10.4 It is prohibited to cause interference or otherwise obstruct radiotelephone communications. - 3.10.5 Whenever using a radiotelephone, the operator must protect the confidentiality of the communication and, in no case, reveal the content of any communication unless authorized to do so.

-3.11 OBTAINING A RESTRICTED OPERATOR'S CERTIFICATE (AERONAUTICAL)
+3.10 OBTAINING A RESTRICTED OPERATOR'S CERTIFICATE (AERONAUTICAL)

-- 3.11.1 To obtain a Restricted Operator's Certificate (Aeronautical), candidates must: - a) Hold a valid provincial driver's license - b) Hold a Restricted Area Identity Card - c) Submit an Airside Vehicle Operator's Permit Application Form duly completed and signed by the authorized signing officer - 3.11.2 The Restricted Operator's Certificate is issued by Industry Canada.
-Upon receiving a D or D4 Airside Vehicle Operator's Permit Application, YQB can provide training and administer the Radiotelephone Operator Certificate exam.

-For more information, go to the Industry Canada website at www.ic.qc.ca
+- 3.11.1 To obtain a Restricted Operator's Certificate (Aeronautical), candidates must: - a) Hold a valid provincial driver's license; - b) Hold a Restricted Area Identity Card; - Submit an Airside Vehicle Operator's Permit Application Form duly completed and signed by the authorized signing officer. - 3.11.2The Restricted Operator's Certificate is issued by Industry Canada.
+For more information, go to the Industry Canada website at www.ic.gc.ca